jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 This widget uses the draft EPA calculation [detailed in this document](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=349513&Lab=CEMM&simplesearch=0&showcriteria=2&sortby=pubDate&timstype=&datebeginpublishedpresented=08/25/2018).

-As of this writing, the "AQandU" calculation on PurpleAir is going to give you a reading that's more accurate than the default.
+As of this writing, the [AQandU](https://climatechange.ucdavis.edu/what-can-i-do/making-sense-of-air-quality-sensors-an-aqi-explainer/) calculation on PurpleAir is going to give you a reading that's more accurate than the default.
 I hope the new EPA calc will appear on PurpleAir soon.

 ## How to use this